Curriculum Detail - Kindergarten

 • Demonstrate individual and group expression

-• Develop quality awareness—sustained, percussive, vibrating, spiral and swing—and rhythm awareness
+• Grow quality awareness — sustained, percussive, vibrating, spiral and swing — and rhythm awareness

 • Apply music to dance compositions